rattaj/cowin/README.md

 1. Add list of pin codes in `pin_codes` variable
 2. Update `telegram_token`
 3. Update `chat_ids`.
 You can list multiple chat ids to receive messages to multiple telegram recipients.

+# Running on ec2
+1. Copy script app.py to ec2
+2. Execute below command to run the code in background \
+`python3 app.py &`